cassproject/cass-editor/README.md

 ## Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
 This functionality can be enabled by the URL parameter `show=mine`.

+## Only show concept schemes that individual owns.
+When linking a concept to a competency, the cass-editor can be configured to not show others' concept schemes.
+This functionality can be enabled by the URL parameter `conceptShow=mine`.

 ## Use canonical identifiers.
 CASS supports the storage of objects where the @id parameter does not refer to the object in CASS.